• Skip to primary navigation

 Yes, you can freeze this beef stew and keep it for up to 3 months in the freezer.
 Simply cool it down and transfer it into a container with a lid on before freezing it.
 To reheat, defrost it in the fridge overnight and microwave it for a few minutes or until it is piping hot.

-I hope you enjoy the process of making this authentic French stew as much as you enjoy eating it! 🙂
+I hope you enjoy the process of making this famous French red wine stew recipe inspired by Julia Child as much as you enjoy eating it! 🙂

 Ayla Clulee